Marco Bueno: Club León

+Chivas

+On 25 May 2016, Bueno signed on a one-year loan with Guadalajara for the 2016–17 season.

+Monterrey

+In June 2017, Bueno joined Monterrey on loan.

+Everton

+On 11 January 2018, Bueno joined Chilean club Everton on a one-year loan.

 HJK Helsinki

-After his loan in Chile at Everton and not finding a spot in Pachuca for the Clausura 2019, Marco Bueno joined HJK on trial on 21 March 2019 as a free agent, Marco played two days later and scored on his debut in a friendly match.
+After not finding a spot in Pachuca for the Clausura 2019, Bueno joined HJK on trial on 21 March 2019 as a free agent.
+Bueno played two days later and scored on his debut in a friendly match.
 On March 26, 2019, he signed a 1+1 contract.

+Oriente Petrolero

+On 24 December 2019, Bueno signed for Bolivian Primera División club Oriente Petrolero.

+Andijon

+On 11 March 2021, Bueno signed for Uzbekistani club Andijon on a free transfer.
+Issues with his paperwork meant that he did not play for the club.

+Comunicaciones

+On 19 June 2021, Bueno joined Guatemalan club Comunicaciones.
+He won the CONCACAF League with the club, after beating Motagua 6–3 on aggregate.

 International career

 Mexico U-17

 Bueno was selected by manager Raul Gutierrez to compete in the 2011 FIFA U-17 World Cup.
 He would compete in every match scoring only 1 goal against Panama in the round of 16.
 He would eventually go on and win the tournament at the Estadio Azteca becoming the first home nation to win it on home soil.

+Mexico U-19

+Bueno was selected by Sergio Alamaguer to participate in the 2013 FIFA U-20 World Cup.

 Mexico national team

 On 15 April 2015, Bueno made his debut with the Mexico national team in a friendly game against the United States.